PROMETHEUS AND CHIRON

 Tommy couldn’t blame her, but an inescapable possibility occurred to him, even though he was not sure that he believed her tale, shadows or no shadows.
 “What if where you’re supposed to go is even worse than here?”

-The woman gaped at him in blatant incredulity.
+The woman gaped at him in supreme incredulity.
 “Worse?” she groaned, her eyebrows rising and a new shudder of tension coursing through her.
 “What could possibly be worse?”

 In Tommy’s experience, that was a foolish question indeed.
 No matter how bad things were, they could always get worse; there was no bottom level of reality.
 What was more, a simple and obvious possibility presented itself without much thought, and he said, “What if you had to withdraw all day and all night, every day and night, and there wasn’t any time when you…went away, or whatever it is?”

-It appeared as though such a thought had not occurred to the woman, but she shook it off and grunted, “That’s not all that much worse.
+It appeared that such a thought had not occurred to the woman, but she shook it off and grunted, “That’s not all that much worse.
 And anyway, I’d take my chances.
 I think there’s more ways for it to be better than for it to be worse.”

 Tommy had to caution himself from falling into her delusion, or even worse, from getting too involved, in case it was not a delusion after all.
 Still, he couldn’t help from asking, “Is there any way for you to get away?”